chpdd/task-planner/README.md

 # Task Planner

-A Telegram bot for intelligent task scheduling and daily planning.
+App for intelligent task scheduling and daily planning.
-This project implements a task planner bot that helps organize and prioritize tasks based on multiple parameters such as importance, interest, workload, and deadlines.
+This project implements a task planner library that helps organize and prioritize tasks based on multiple parameters such as importance, interest, workload, and deadlines.
 Users can define their daily available time and let the bot suggest an optimal schedule.

 ## 🧠 Features

-The Task Planner bot is designed to help you:
+The Task Planner is designed to help you:

 - 📅 Add tasks with metadata including interest level, importance, estimated work time, and deadline.
 - 🤖 Automatically calculate an optimal daily task schedule based on available working hours.